jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 ### getChildComponentIndex(component) {#getChildComponentIndex}

-Returns the index of a specified component or `-1` if the component is not present in this component.
+Returns the index of a specified component or `-1` if the component is not a child of this component.

 #### Parameters: